 Totara Learn provides no limit to the number of Dashboards that you can create, permitting access to them based on any criterion that defines an Audience of users within the system.
 Users can have access to as many dashboards as they need to reflect the work that they’ll be doing in the system.

-By defining specific audiences, here are a few examples of Dashboards that are typically created in Totara Learn:
+By defining specific audiences, here are a few good examples of Totara Dashboards that are typically created in Totara Learn:

 A manager dashboard would be designed to present data pertaining to members of their team.
 As a manager, supporting employee’s learning needs is also of high importance so completion information for those learners reporting to them directly could help them to identify and offer help and intervention where learning isn’t progressing as expected.